-They are then are tried for murder in a scene resembling a cross between a Star Wars scene and the trial for Zod in Superman (1978), thus using his interrogating skills Plummer used previously for a role in Murder by Decree (1979) when he was equally convincing in identifying Jack the Ripper as Sherlock Holmes.
+They are then are tried for murder in a scene resembling a cross between a Star Wars scene and the trial for Zod in Superman (1978).
+Plummer reminded me of those interrogative skills he had used as Sherlock Holmes in Murder by Decree (1979).
+There he convinced in identifying Jack the Ripper in this fictional movie based on fact.

-So with the Klingons seeking revenge, and the crew seeking an escape plan for the Captain and the Doc, the rest of this film is a must see.
-Especially as this film was the last one in which the original Star Trek cast were together on celluloid.
+So with the Klingons seeking revenge, and the crew seeking an escape plan for the Captain and the Doc, the rest of this film is a must-see.
+Especially as this film was the last one in which the original Star Trek cast was together on celluloid.
 This fact was something Darlin’ Husband neglected to tell me and I surprisingly didn’t guess despite the average age of the cast.

 The film of course includes the obligatory Kirk love interest – yes, even his own Doctor McCoy is not surprised – a Vulcan mind melt, a fight between two aged Kirks – which would have been much sexier in a 1960s storyline, but with the older Kirk you are more worried about him fracturing his hip.

 There are a few lines which you think WTF and missed opportunities for catchphrase.
 On the whole, it’s a good fun film with the rapport and the teamwork of the Enterprise cast still evident.
 But I must agree with the Red Letter Media guys this film should have been a fitting end to their contribution to this film series.